Public Order, Violence against Speakers / Impunity

 The prosecution relied upon the judicial and extrajudicial confessions of the accused persons, the various mobile phones and SIM cards recovered, the recovery of the murder weapon, the vehicles used in the crime, CCTV footage and oral evidence of the connected witnesses.
 The defense relied upon various procedural shortcomings such as those pertaining to the registration of the First Information Report, improper inquest reports, the arrest of the accused persons, seizure of articles from the accused persons at the time of arrest, inadmissibility of judicial and extrajudicial confessions to demonstrate that proof could not be established beyond reasonable doubt.

-The Court rejected the pleas taken by the accused persons and stated that the ingredients of the offense had been proved beyond reasonable doubt.
+The Court rejected the pleas taken by the accused persons and stated that the evidence of the offense had been proved beyond reasonable doubt.
 It held that in a criminal conspiracy, “all conspirators are liable for the acts of each other of the crime or crimes that have been committed as a result of the conspiracy” [para 62] and that “it was not necessary that each member of the conspiracy must know all details of the conspiracy” [para 68].
 Further, it held that the judicial confession of Accused No. 5 was voluntary and truthful and could “be used not only against him but also against the other accused persons” [para 219].
 The Court placed heavy reliance on extrajudicial confessions made by Accused No. 12 in the course of telephonic conversations with senior journalists working in major news organizations in India.
 The Court held that the voluntariness and truthfulness of the confession could be ascertained by the fact that “when these extra-judicial confessions were made, the accused No. 12 was not in India and was not under the control of any investigating/vigilance authority of India” [para 491].
 A noteworthy acquittal was that of Accused No. 11, Ms. Jigna Jiterndra Vora, a rival journalist of Mr. Dey, who allegedly instigated Accused No. 12 to murder Mr. Dey.
 The case against her was dismissed for lack of “trustworthy evidence against her” [para 210].

 The Court held nine of the accused persons guilty of murdering Mr. Jyoti Dey and sentenced them to imprisonment for life along with hefty fines of Rs.
 500,000 ($7, 500 approx.) each to be paid to the sister of the deceased person who relied solely on the deceased person for her survival.